 Dongyang: Xuefangjiang brand

 This brand name was registered in 1919 by a Mr. Jiang of Dongyang.
 The hams made following his recipe were mainly produced in small workshops.
 The first factory was only established in 1979, by the fourth generation representative Jiang Youzhong.
 In 1997, the Dongyang government decided to increase the revenue from this famous local brand and, in cooperation with the regional Food Industry Association, assigned the right to use the Xuefangjiang brand to three manufacturers.
-However, by that time, China was trying to align its economy more with international practice and in this light it was deemed more appropriate to assign it to one single company: Xuefang Industrial & Commercial Co.
+However, by that time, China was trying to align its economy more with international practice and in this light it was considered more commercial to assign the brand to one single company: Xuefang Industrial & Commercial Co.
 Production is said to have increased considerably since then.

 Yongkang: Zhenfangzong brand

 This variety of Jinhua ham has been developed by Fang Chengtong, who was born in Yongkang in 1875.
 He started his career as an apprentice of Xuefangjiang, but later developed his own recipe.
-His two sons continue their father’s business until they were hired by a local food company in 1954, as part of the economic reforms of that time.
+His two sons continued their father’s business until they were hired by a local food company in 1954, as part of the economic reforms of that time.
 Fang Chengtong died in 1960 and his grandson, Fang Xiqian was initiated into ham making by his father Fang Fengxiu.
-When the provincial government decided to support the local ham industry, Fang Xiqian was put in charge of the technical management of a new ham factory established by the local government.
+When the provincial authorities decided to actively promote the local ham industry, Fang Xiqian was put in charge of the technical management of a new ham factory established by the local government.
 He set up his own factory in 1990, for which he registered the Zhenfangzong brand in 2002.
-When his son Fang Jiangbo graduated from the Foreign Trade Dept of Shanghai Jiaotong University, he took over the management of the company.
+When his son Fang Jiangbo graduated from the Foreign Trade Dept of the prestigious Shanghai Jiaotong University, he took over the management of the company.

 Jinhua: Jinhua brand